PoisotLab/ms_network_prediction/manuscript.md

 two species co-occur, a neutral approach to probabilistic interactions would assume that the effect of abundances and trait matching would have no effect [@Canard2012EmeStr].
 However, functional-trait based proxies could enable better predictions of ecological interactions.
-For instance, selection on functional traits could cause interactions to be conserved at some evolutionary scales, and therefore predictions of interaction could be informed by phylogenetic analyses.
+Selection on functional traits could cause interactions to be conserved at some evolutionary scales, and therefore predictions of interaction could be informed by phylogenetic analyses.
 [@Elmasri2020HieBay; @Gomez2010EcoInt].
 Phylogenetic matching in bipartite networks is consistent